Fur-Free Friday: A Historical Perspective

 The following year, George Cave and Cres Vellucci of TSU repeated the activities on the Friday after Thanksgiving, widely known as the busiest shopping day of the year, and "Fur-Free Friday" was officially created.
 Fur-Free Friday provides grassroots activists with an opportunity to participate in coordinated non-violent direct action campaigns, similar to the sit-ins of the civil rights movement, against department stores selling fur.

 Fur sales slumped in the late 80’s-early 90’s as Fur-Free Friday heightened awareness about the cruelties of the fur trade.
-However, as a result of recent fur fashion trends starting in the mid 90’s, fur sales have been increasing and topped over $13 billion worldwide in 2009.
+However, as a result of recent fur fashion trends, fur sales have been increasing.

 Fur-Free Friday is one of the few nationally recognized days in the animal rights movement and involves numerous animal activist groups nationwide.
-Since 1985 LCA has been demonstrating in Beverly Hills, California, marching down Rodeo Drive to Neiman Marcus, educating retailers and consumers about the horrors of the fur trade, and encouraging them to seek out viable alternatives to fur.
-In 2012 LCA moved the Fur-Free Friday protest to Fashion Island in Newport Beach, CA.
+Since 1986, LCA has been demonstrating in Beverly Hills, California, marching down Rodeo Drive to Neiman Marcus, educating retailers and consumers about the horrors of the fur trade and encouraging them to seek out alternatives to fur.
+Currently, LCA and a coalition of activists sponsor Fur Free Friday at three L.A. area locations -- Santa Monica, Beverly Hills and Glendale -- and support Fur Free Friday events across the United States.

 Fur-Free Friday celebrates empowerment and offers animal activists the opportunity to make a difference against a cruel industry!